-Acute laryngitis caused by a virus often gets better on its own within a week or so.
+Acute laryngitis often gets better on its own within a week or so.
 Self-care measures also can help improve symptoms.

 Chronic laryngitis treatments are aimed at treating the underlying causes, such as heartburn, smoking or excessive use of alcohol.

 - Antibiotics.
 In almost all cases of laryngitis, an antibiotic won't do any good because the cause is usually viral.
 But if you have a bacterial infection, your doctor may recommend an antibiotic.

 - Corticosteroids.
 Sometimes, corticosteroids can help reduce vocal cord inflammation.
 However, this treatment is used only when there's an urgent need to treat laryngitis — for example, when you need to use your voice to sing or give a speech or oral presentation, or in some cases when a toddler has laryngitis associated with croup.

 - Taking care of your voice.
 National Institute of Deafness and Other Communication Disorders. http://www.nidcd.nih.gov/health/voice/pages/takingcare.aspx.
 Accessed April 7, 2015.

 - Bruch, JM et al. Hoarseness in adults. http://www.uptodate.com/home.
 Accessed April 7, 2015.

 - Ferri FF.
 Laryngitis.
 In: Ferri's Clinical Advisor 2015: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2015. https://www.clinicalkey.com.
 Accessed April 7, 2015.